 Dr. Richard Karsten: Acadia University – An internationally recognized expert in tidal energy resource assessment, with specialization in numerical modelling using the Finite Volume Community Ocean Model (FVCOM).

 Dr. Alex Hay: Dalhousie University – An internationally recognized expert in oceanographic acoustics, with specialization in Acoustic Doppler Current Profiler (ADCP) use and technology development, turbulence, nearshore sediment dynamics, and passive acoustic detection of Right Whales.

-Dr. Thomas Roc: Acadia University – Specialization in tidal energy resource assessment, with a focus open source solutions for scientific computing and big data analytics.
+Dr. Thomas Roc: University of Hawaii – Specialization in tidal energy resource assessment, with a focus open source solutions for scientific computing and big data analytics.
 More information at Electric Brain web page.

 Richard Cheel, M.Sc.: Dalhousie University – Research associate with significant experience with development, testing, and use of equipment for oceanographic measurements, including planning and execution of marine operations in high-energy tidal environments and development of custom data processing algorithms.

 Chloe Malinka, M.Sc.: – Marine bioacoustics PhD fellow at Aarhus University, Denmark, and former research assistant at SMRU and consultant at SMRU Consulting with specialisation in using active and passive acoustic monitoring to describe the movements and behaviours of marine mammals in high flow environments, including around operational tidal turbines in the UK.
 Assists with marine life observation program development and data analysis for sightings in the Outer Bay of Fundy including dedicated observation teams and citizen-scientists using a mobile app, customised for the Bay of Fundy, created in collaboration with the Canadian Whale Institute and Conserve.iO.